jmacglashan/decisions_and_dragons/content/posts/horizon.md

 And there is!
 Sort of.
 That is, you can instead consider optimizing the _average reward_ over the entire infinite future.
 There are even constraints you can add to that objective such that if two futures have the same average reward, you prefer the one that gathers reward the fastest.
 See the [R-learning paper](https://www.researchgate.net/profile/Anton-Schwartz/publication/221346025_A_Reinforcement_Learning_Method_for_Maximizing_Undiscounted_Rewards/links/5e72421aa6fdcc37caf4cf4b/A-Reinforcement-Learning-Method-for-Maximizing-Undiscounted-Rewards.pdf) for a discussion of that.

-Unfortunately, designing algorithms to optimize this average-reward objective has proven challenging.
-There is still work in the area, so we may yet find a solution.
+Unfortunately, designing algorithms that optimize the average-reward objective has proven challenging.
+There is still work in the area, so we may yet find a practical solution.
+In fact, I'm increasingly optimistic that a solution is within reach.
+Perhaps when we do, we'll all switch to using average reward.
 Until then though, most work sticks with the discounted objective.